ulelab/clipplotr/README.md

 ### 4. Annotation plot

 * `-g` or `--gtf` should be used to supply the reference GTF file.
 GENCODE files have been tested.
+The first time this GTF file is passed to CLIPplotR it will generate and save an SQL TxDb database in the same location as the GTF file.
+This will be used for all future runs with the same GTF file.

 * `-r` or `--region` should be used to specify the region of interest as: